 |Recommendations on discrimination issues|

 |Publications and reports|

 |Number of inquiries handled per year (all contact even if not resulting in a formal complaint)||1657||1744||1706||1632||1721||1974|

 |Number of cases handled per year (case files opened and processed according to your procedures)||318||247||176||186||217||225|

 |Number of media appearances per year (major newspapers/magazines/websites/blogs, TV + radio channels) - does not include social media||4000||2000||1900|

 The Ombudsperson is appointed by the Government, for a periode of six years, without reappointment.
 The management of the Office is led by the Ombud and five leaders; heads of the five departments.

-The Ombud’s Office is organised with five departments; Guidance, legal cases, monitoring, communication and administration.
+The Ombud’s Office is organised with four departments; Guidance, monitoring, communication and administration.
 Several projects are organised in cooperation between the various departments.

 The Ombud nominates and appoints her or his own staff;including the management.
 The staff and management are public servants.
 Their appointment cannot be terminated when a new Ombud has been appointed.